jesse-wei/COMP311-circuits/README.md

 ![Inverter clock](/circuits/Inverter-clock.png)

-* This is the simplest implementation of a clock.
-* Simply wire up, in a loop, an *odd* number of NOT gates.
+* The simplest implementation of a clock involves simply wiring up, in a loop, an *odd* number of NOT gates.

 ### Input